 The year was at least the fourth in a row a full degree Celsius, or 1.8 degrees Fahrenheit, warmer than the late 19th century.

-Adani coal mine should be suspended, UN says, until all traditional owners support the project.
+Adani coal mine should be suspended, UN says, until all traditional owners support the project. (broken link)

 The United Nations has asked the Australian Government to consider suspending the Adani project until it gains the support of a group of traditional owners who are fighting the miner in court.